 Germs and viruses can live on hard surfaces for up to two days.
 And, if they are on hard surfaces such as metal, plastic or wood, they can live even longer.
 It is very important that you clean your house frequently during the fall and winter months.

 A simple thing to do to get ready for cold & flu season is to make sure you use disinfecting products and wipe down light switches, door knobs, door frames, remote controls, phones/tablets – anything that your family touches frequently.
 A little more cleaning can help keep the germs at bay and help keep your family healthy.

 Related: 15 Secrets to Keeping a Clean House

 The flu vaccine is a great way to prevent the flu from taking you down.
-That doesn’t mean you won’t get it, but it an often lessen the symptoms, allowing for a quicker recovery and less down time.
+That doesn’t mean you won’t get it, but it can often lessen the symptoms, allowing for a quicker recovery and less downtime.
 It is important that you speak with your physician to determine if this is right for you and your family members.

 While you can’t guarantee you won’t get the flu or catch a cold, being ready and doing what you can to stay healthy can make all the difference.